-The second stage of the genetic counseling graduate school application process is the interviews.
+The second stage of the genetic counseling graduate school application process is the interview.
 Programs invite selected candidates to visit the campus and interview with the faculty.
-Remember: this is an interview for the program as much as it is for the applicant.
-In the Genetic Counseling Admissions Match program, which began in March 2018, applicants and programs confidentially rank each other and are then matched through an algorithm, much like the system used for medical students to match to residency programs.
+This is an interview for the program as much as it is for the applicant.
+In the Genetic Counseling Admissions Match program, applicants and programs confidentially rank each other and are then matched through an algorithm, much like the system used for medical students to match to residency programs.

 To help applicants prepare for their interviews, we asked the genetic counseling community what advice they had for applicants.
 We also asked what factors genetic counselors considered when choosing a program, which students can utilize when ultimately ranking their own schools.

 What was the most surprising question you were asked at your grad school interview?